Cara Gee: Career

 She made her feature film debut in Empire of Dirt for which she was nominated for a Canadian Screen Award.
 For this role, she also won a Special Jury award at the 2013 Toronto International Film Festival as well as an award for Best Actress at the American Indian Film Festival.
 In 2013, at TIFF, Gee was named one of the festival's annual Rising Stars.

 Gee began work on television playing guest roles in the television series King and Republic of Doyle.
 In 2014, she starred as one of the lead characters in the Western drama series Strange Empire on CBC Television, for one season until it was cancelled in 2015.
 As of 2016, Gee stars in the 33-episode web series Inhuman Condition, which airs on the KindaTV YouTube channel.

-From 2017 to 2023 she played the role of Camina Drummer on the Syfy/Amazon television series The Expanse.
+From 2017 to 2022 she played the role of Camina Drummer on the Syfy/Amazon television series The Expanse.
 Her indigenous origin has attracted media attention repeatedly around matters of representation of minorities, especially with narratives in The Expanse regarding cultural assimilation.
+Gee's portrayal of Camina Drummer has been strongly praised.

 Personal life

-Gee is Ojibwe, one of the largest indigenous populations in Canada.
-She was born in Calgary, Alberta, and raised in Aurora, Ontario.
-She married Richard de Klerk in 2019.
+Gee married Richard de Klerk in 2019.
 Gee was eight months pregnant while filming the fifth season of The Expanse.